RoiElitzur/Knn-vectors-classification/README.md

 # How to compile and run the project
 1. Download to your computer all the files that described above and put them in the same directory.
 2. Open two terminals in the path of the directory you inserted all the files.
-3. Know your path of the csv files you would like to run in the program.
+3. Know your path of the csv files you would like to run in the program, you can use the csv files from this repository.
 3. Use the following compile line : make
 4. Use the following run line for the server : ./server.out [wanted server port].
    - For example: ./server.out 12345